gmlc-dispatches/dispatches/docs/models/fossil/molten_salt.rst

 Degrees of Freedom
 ------------------

-The Molten Salt Model as X degrees of freedom.
+The Molten Salt Model has X degrees of freedom.

 Model Structure